GLOBAL MARKETS-Dust settles on stocks surge, OPEC+ talks supply cuts

 LONDON, Oct 5 (Reuters) - World stocks clung to two-week highs on Wednesday, although another aggressive rate increase from New Zealand tempered the idea that central banks may be close to slowing down the pace of rapid monetary tightening.

-Oil prices were little changed before a meeting of OPEC+ producers to discuss a big cut in crude output after gaining more than 3% in the previous session.
+Oil prices inched higher before a meeting of OPEC+ producers to discuss a big cut in crude output, after gaining more than 3% in the previous session.

-Asian shares rallied, but European equity markets opened broadly lower and U.S. equity futures pointed to a weak start for Wall Street.
+Asian shares rallied, but European equity markets retreated and U.S. equity futures pointed to a weak start for Wall Street.

 The S&P 500 index .SPX posted its biggest single-day rally in two years on Tuesday after softer U.S. economic data and a smaller-than-expected interest rate hike from Australia stirred hope for less aggressive tightening by the Federal Reserve.

-Yields on 10-year U.S. Treasuries, which move inversely to prices, meanwhile are down 12 basis points just this week, as hopes for a slowdown in rapid Fed tightening took hold.
+Yields on 10-year U.S. Treasuries, which move inversely to prices, are down 12 basis points this week, as hopes for a slowdown in rapid Fed tightening took hold.

 But a more cautious tone surfaced on Wednesday, with a sharp rate rise in New Zealand dampening hopes for a pause or slowdown in aggressive hikes from other major central banks.

-"To us, especially when we think about central bank actions, it is too early to call for the Fed to pause imminently," he said.
-"We need indications of a clear downtrend in U.S. inflation... and further signs of a cooling of the labor market.
-And we're not there yet."

-European shares fell, after rallying more than 5% in the previous three sessions.
-Europe's broad STOXX 600 index .STOXX was down 1%, while blue-chip indices in London, Paris and Frankfurt were down as much as 0.5%.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 2.3%, after U.S. stocks ended the previous session with gains.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 2.4%, catching up with the strong gains seen on Wall Street during the previous session.

 WAITING FOR OPEC+